Toggle: English / Spanish

 When to Contact a Medical Professional

-Talk to your health care provider if there are supernumerary nipples on an infant and there are other symptoms present.
+Talk to your health care provider if there are extra nipples on an infant.
+Tell the provider if there are other symptoms.

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about the person's medical history.
+The provider will do a physical exam.
+The provider may ask questions about the person's medical history.
 The number and location of extra nipples will be noted.

 - Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.